 We all have those nights.

 When nothing sounds good, when “there’s no food in the house” or when there’s just no energy for cooking an elaborate meal left in the tank.
-I promise that even on those nights, these Spicy Chickpea Power Bowls are here for you.
+I promise that even on those nights, these Mediterranean Grain Bowls are here for you.
 And they are oh-so-manageable.

 These are a hybrid between ‘couldn’t be easier’ and ‘satisfies every craving’.
 The chickpeas have kick and char.
 The tzatziki sauce balances that out with freshness while pulling everything together.
-The pistachios add crunch factor.
+The olives and feta add something salty.
 I could go on (but I won’t).

-- Tomatoes & Cukes – add whatever veggies you love
+- Tomatoes & cucumbers – add whatever veggies you love

 Will this work as leftovers?